About: Ziv-aflibercept (Zaltrap®)

 How to Take Ziv-afilbercept

-Ziv-afilbercept is given by intravenous (IV, into a vein) infusion, over an hour, every two weeks.
+Ziv-afilbercept is given by intravenous (IV, into a vein) infusion.
 The dose you receive is based on your body size and will be determined by your oncology team.

 Possible Side Effects of Ziv-afilbercept